rchanou/react-composition-demo/README.md

 (based on [react-hot-boilerplate](http://github.com/gaearon/react-hot-boilerplate) by Dan Abramov)

 This slideshow and demo will be/was presented by [Ronald ChanOu](http://twitter.com/ronaldchanou) at PeopleSpace (Irvine, CA), for the ReactJS OC Meetup group.
+The slideshow is itself a React component built using the techniques in the talk.

 ### Goals